Experience Successfully Defending Federal Drug Charges in Michigan

 The penalties for drug convictions are complex and depend on the amounts and types of drugs involved.
 Suffice it to say that the penalties are harsh, even for first offenders.
 For instance, the first offense for possession with intent to sell or distribute cocaine carries a penalty of 5-40 years in prison and a $2 million fine.
 If death or serious injury is involved, the mandatory minimum is 20 years up to life and a $4 million fine.
 The penalties rise rapidly when more significant amounts are involved.
 Qualified, aggressive federal drug charges defense attorneys will do whatever it takes to stand up to the highly-skilled, specialized assistant United States attorneys who prosecutor these offenses.

-The penalties for drug offenses typically are more severe in the federal system, and as stated above, the is no parole.
+The penalties for drug offenses typically are more severe in the federal system, and as stated above, there is no parole.
 A state sentence is often less severe, and prison terms are less.
-If you are looking for a federal drug defense attorney, you had better find a great one.
+If you are looking for a federal drug charges defense attorney, you had better find a great one.
 Your life, for all practical purposes, depends on it.
-A federal defense attorney must know the penalties and be familiar with the federal prosecutor and judge on the case.
+A federal drug charges defense attorney must know the penalties and be familiar with the federal prosecutor and judge on the case.
 It takes decades of experience for an attorney to achieve consistent and reliable results in federal court.

 Federal Drug Charges Involving Firearms

-The most serious drug offenses are those involving or connected to firearms.
+The most serious federal drug charges are those involving or connected to firearms.
 Federal firearms laws provide severe penalties for firearms use by someone determined to be a violent offender or drug trafficker.
 For example, possession of firearms by convicted felons or drug users can result in punishments of up to ten years imprisonment.
 If such possession occurs after one is convicted of three violent felonies or serious drug trafficking offenses, the violator must serve at least fifteen years in prison.

 Whenever a firearm is allegedly used or carried as part of a violent offense or drug trafficking crime, this is called a “924 violation,” and a conviction will result in mandatory prison time.
 The use of a shotgun or assault weapon adds 10 years, and if an automatic weapon, silencer, or destructive device is used, 30 years imprisonment is added to the underlying charges.